 Path to the Plate is a comprehensive, educational approach to providing relevant, current, and factual information to consumers.
 Our goal is to educate consumers so they can make informed decisions when it comes to agriculture and their health.

-Path to the Plate is an unbiased examination of agriculture, the food we eat, and the connection to our health.
+Path to the Plate is an unbiased examination of agriculture, the food we eat, and its connection to our health.
 The program is designed to deliver correct, research-based information via a variety of methods.

 The overarching goal of the Path to the Plate program is for all Texans to make informed decisions based on truthful and accurate information.
 More specific objectives of the program include:

-- To work with organizations, agencies, communities and individuals to provide Texans with a wealth of information and perspectives so they may make better informed decisions about the food they eat.
+- To work with organizations, agencies, communities, and individuals to provide Texans with a wealth of information and perspectives so they may make better-informed decisions about the food they eat.

 - To present the important role of agriculture in our daily lives – from production to harvest to how it arrives at your table.